 - The 10-Minute / Devised Theatre Festival provides an opportunity for students to expand their horizons and hone their skills. - The Kennedy Center states that, "devising is loosely defined as the process of collaboratively creating a new work without a pre-existing script wherein the collaborators are also the performers.
 In the standard theatre model, a single playwright writes the text and then a director casts actors and selects designers to interpret that text, resulting in a theatre production.
 With devised theatre, however, the collective artists begin without a script.
 A devised piece of theatre can literally start with anything: a painting, a song, a real-life event, a novel to adapt, a prompt, etc. Multiple ways to devise exist.
-However, a deep study of devising shows that many companies' processes include five key stages: research, creation, development, rehearsal, and performance." - This year MTA will be hosting 3 regional 10 Minute / Devised Theatre Festivals.
-This year's focus will be Devised Theatre for Change where students will have the opportunity to engage in and promote discourse on challenging topics. - Each school will be allowed to have 3 teams consisting of 6 individuals on each team.
-Teams must have 6 members.
-Incomplete teams will be ineligible to participate.
-The students will then be put into groups of 6, all from different schools.
-The students will have 9 1⁄2 hours to devise and rehearse the production and the performance will be performed at 6:00 pm that evening.
+However, a deep study of devising shows that many companies' processes include five key stages: research, creation, development, rehearsal, and performance." - MTA will host 3 regional 10-Minute / Devised Theatre Festivals. - This year's focus will be Devised Theatre for Change where students will have the opportunity to engage in and promote discourse on challenging topics. - Each participating school will be allowed three (3) teams of six (6) individuals. - a.
+Teams must have six (6) members. - b.
+Incomplete teams will be ineligible to participate. - c.
+At the festival, students will then be sorted into new groups of six (6), all from different schools. - d.
+Participants will have 91⁄2 hours to devise and rehearse their production, which will be performed at 6:00 PM the same evening. - Each region may host a maximum of eight (8) participating groups of six (6) students. - Schools may choose which regional festival they would like to attend, but once a region's event is full, schools will be referred to another region that has openings available or have the option to withdraw.